Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 Is Fecal Incontinence a Sign of Cancer?

 Let's get right to the heart of the question: is fecal incontinence a sign of cancer?
-Most cases of bowel leakage (the medical term is fecal incontinence) are not caused by cancer.
+Is bowel leakage a sign of cancer?
+The reassuring answer is that most cases of bowel leakage are not caused by cancer.
 Instead, they're usually due to muscle or nerve issues, childbirth injuries, or chronic conditions like diabetes.

 However, sudden changes in bowel control—especially if they come with other symptoms like blood in the stool or unexplained weight loss—should be checked out promptly.